Afmjuniors/labeddit-front/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* As may last project made by the bootcamp Labenu I would like to thanks them
+* As my last project made by the bootcamp Labenu I would like to thanks them, every single teacher was critical to my learning experience, and the support staff was wornderful.
-* Also as the last project by the bootcamp I would like to thanks my colegues form Ammal-A
+* Also as the last project by the bootcamp I would like to thanks my colegues form Ammal-A, they were a very unite commuty and I hope that we continue to do so.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>